Identification and estimation of mediational effects of longitudinal modified treatment policies: Motivating application

 \subsection{Background}

 Acute respiratory distress syndrome (ARDS) is a major cause of morbidity and mortality among COVID-19 patients.
 Treating ARDS often requires the use of respiratory support devices, ranging from nasal cannulae and face masks to more invasive methods such as mechanical ventilation via endotracheal tubes (``invasive mechanical ventilation" or IMV)~\citep{hasan2020mortality}.
 Given the physiological links between the lungs and kidneys, it has been suggested that mechanical ventilation may cause acute kidney injury/failure (AKI); possible mechanisms include oxygen toxicity and capillary endothelial damage leading to inflammation, hypotension, and sepsis~\citep{durdevic2020progressive}.
 AKI, which can render kidneys incapable of appropriately clearing critical toxins from the body or maintaining appropriate blood and interstitial volume, complicates about 30\% of ICU admissions and increases the risk of in-hospital mortality and long-term morbidity and mortality~\citep{kes2010acute}.
-While IMV may often be necessary to support respiration even if it can lead to AKI \citep{husain2016lung}, the decision whether and when to intubate must be based on clinical factors such as oxygen saturation, dyspnea, respiratory rate, and chest radiography, weighing in the benefit of reducing ARDS-related mortality with the possibility of harm through AKI~\citep{tobinresp, thomson2021timing}.

 In the early weeks of the COVID-19 pandemic, recommendations from international health organizations advocated for early intubation of patients in an effort to safeguard healthcare workers from contracting infection and to reduce complications resulting from late intubations when the patient is unresponsive or apneic~\citep{papoutsi2021effect}.
 Over time, however, as clinicians became more familiar with the progression of the disease, guidance evolved toward postponing intubation, partially driven by reports showing high mortality rates for mechanically ventilated patients, potentially attributable to heightened risk of secondary infections, lung injury, and damage to other organs including the kidneys, due to ventilation~\citep{tobin2006principles, bavishi2021timing}.